francesco-innocenti/francesco-innocenti.github.io/_pages/ai-assistant.md

 ---

-The following is a prototype Gemma-based AI assistant that should be able to answer questions about my professional experience.
+The following is a prototype Gemma-based AI assistant that should be able to answer questions about my professional background.
 Note that it can make mistakes and hallucinate facts, so please refer to my CV for fact-checking.

 <!-- Include marked.js for markdown rendering -->